reyesr/certificate-manager/README.md

     certificate-manager.sh create Joe s3cR3tp4ssw0rd 120

 This creates a certificate for "Joe", with the password "s3cR3tp4ssw0rd".
 The certificate expires 120 days later, so after this date, the ssl will be rejected by the server.
-The password is the import password, in other words, the user will need to set the password when importing the certificated in the browser (but once it's imported, the password is not needed anymore)
+The password is typically asked when importing the certificate (once it's imported, clients that use a form of certificate storage usually do not ask it again).

 Let's see what files were created during this process: